Versent/saml2aws/README.md

 If the `exec` sub-command is called, `saml2aws` will execute the command given as an argument:
 By default saml2aws will execute the command with temp credentials generated via `saml2aws login`.

-The `--exec-profile` flag allows for a command to execute using an aws profile which may have chained "assume role" actions. (via 'source_profile' in ~/.aws/config) *See section "blah" for scenario where this is useful as well as example below.
+The `--exec-profile` flag allows for a command to execute using an aws profile which may have chained "assume role" actions. (via 'source_profile' in ~/.aws/config)

 ```
 options: